radio-aktywne/loris/docs/docs/01-Index.md

 title: Index
 ---

-# emipass
+# loris

 Broadcast streaming passthrough 🎤

 ## 💡 About

-`emipass` is a service that allows you to convert WebRTC stream to SRT stream.
+`loris` is a service that allows you to convert WebRTC stream to SRT stream.